 NOTE 1: Depending on the configuration, MB-SMF may receive requests from AF directly, or via NEF, or via MBSF, or via NEF and MBSF.

-2. AF checks authorization of AF.
+2. NEF/MBSF checks authorization of AF.

-3. NEF/MBSF discovers and selects an MB-SMF using NRF or based on local configuration, and then sends an Allocate TMGI Request () message to the MB-SMF.
+3. NEF/MBSF discovers and selects an MB-SMF using NRF or based on local configuration.

+4. NEF/MBSF sends an Allocate TMGI Request () message to the MB-SMF.

-4. MB-SMF allocates a TMGI and returns the TMGI to the NEF/MBSF.
+5. MB-SMF allocates TMGI(s) and returns the TMGI(s) to the NEF/MBSF via Allocate TMGI Response (TMGI(s)).

-5. The NEF or MBSF responds to the AF by sending an Allocate TMGI Response (TMGI) message.
+6. The NEF or MBSF responds to the AF by sending an Allocate TMGI Response (TMGI(s)) message.

-6. The AF may perform a Service Announcement towards UEs.
+7. The AF may perform a Service Announcement towards UEs.
 The AF informs UEs about MBS Session information with MBS Session ID, e.g., TMGI, source specific multicast address, and possibly other information e.g., MBS service area, session description information, etc.